-FROM a mere ruin a House was born again.
-In 1996 the local community and other interested parties raised over £1.2 million to first buy and restore the Estate.
+FROM a mere ruin a Stately Home was born again.
+In 1996 the local community and the Belmont Trust raised over £1.2 million to first buy and restore the Estate.

 BUILT in 1775, with the farm square to the rear complete by 1790; together they form “Miniature Palladian Classical Groups with Flanking Pavilion Wings” (ref.
 Buildings of the Land: Scotland’s farms 1750–2000, by Miles Glendinning and Susanna Martins, ed.
 Piers Dixon; RCAHMS 2008).
 Surrounding enclosures including the stone walled garden grounds form a regular layout running down to the sea and beach.
 These include rare orchids and Daffodils on the centre quadrangle.
 The house and adjacent farm square are designated category A, (Grade 1 England) and the grounds are included on the Inventory of Gardens and Designed Landscapes in Scotland.